IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Pierre-Simon_Laplace" target="_blank">Pierre-Simon Laplace</a>

+>“It is a great pity that human beings cannot find all of their satisfaction in scientific contemplativeness.”

+>“It is wrong to think that the task of physics is to find out how nature is.
+Physics concerns what we can say about nature...”

+>“Every sentence I utter must be understood not as an affirmation, but as a question.”

+>“I am absolutely prepared to talk about the spiritual life of an electronic computer: to state that it is reflecting or is in a bad mood...
+The question whether the machine really feels or ponders, or whether it merely looks as though it did, is of course absolutely meaningingless.”

+― <a href="https://en.wikipedia.org/wiki/Niels_Bohr" target="_blank">Niels Bohr</a>

+>“I have done a terrible thing, I have postulated a particle that cannot be detected.”

+>“I cannot believe God is a weak left-hander.”
+[After discovery of parity violation in 1956.]

+>“This isn't right.
+This isn't even wrong.”

+>“Against all the retrogressive endeavors (Bohm, Schrödinger etc. and in some sense also Einstein) I am sure that the statistical character of the ψ-function and hence of nature’s laws – on which you insisted from the very beginning against Schrödinger’s resistance – will define the style of the laws at least for some centuries.
+It may be that later, e.g. in connection with the living processes, one will find something entirely new, but to dream of a way back, back to the classical style of Newton-Maxwell (and these are just dreams these gentlemen are giving themselves up to) seems to me hopeless, digressive, bad taste.
+And, we could add, it is not even a beautiful dream.”

+― <a href="https://en.wikipedia.org/wiki/Wolfgang_Pauli" target="_blank">Wolfgang Pauli</a>

 >“<a href="https://en.wikipedia.org/wiki/Nirvana" target="_blank">Nirvana</a> is a state of pure blissful knowledge...
 It has nothing to do with the individual.
 The ego or its separation is an illusion.
 Indeed in a certain sense two "I"'s are identical namely when one disregards all special contents — their Karma.
 The goal of man is to preserve his Karma and to develop it further... when man dies his Karma lives and creates for itself another carrier.”

 >“In itself, the insight is not new.
 The earliest records, to my knowledge, date back some 2500 years or more... the recognition **<a href="https://en.wikipedia.org/wiki/%C4%80tman_(Hinduism)" target="_blank">ATMAN</a> = <a href="https://en.wikipedia.org/wiki/Brahman" target="_blank">BRAHMAN</a>** (the personal self equals the omnipresent, all-comprehending eternal self) was in Indian thought considered, far from being blasphemous, to represent the quintessence of deepest insight into the happenings of the world.
 The striving of all the scholars of Vedanta was after having learnt to pronounce with their lips, really assimilate in their minds this grandest of all thoughts.